anishfathima08/Spotify_Clone_Full_Stack/README.md

   2. Open the index.html file in your browser.

-  3. Enjoy exploring the CareCollege website!
+  3. Enjoy exploring the Spotify Clone website!

 Thank you for visiting my Spotify Clone Website! 🎵